f5devcentral/f5-rseries-training/docs/introduction.rst

 The Kubernetes Control Plane
 ----------------------------

 rSeries utilizes an open source Kubernetes distribution called K3S.
 This is largely abstracted away from the administrator as they won’t be configuring or monitoring containers or Kubernetes components.
-In future releaases, some Kubernetes-like features might start to be exposed, but it will likely be exposed through the F5OS CLI, GUI, or API’s.
+In future releaases, some Kubernetes-like features might start to be exposed, but it will likely be exposed through the F5OS CLI, WebUI, or API’s.

 A combination of Docker Compose and Kubernetes is used within the F5OS rSeries platform layer.
 The Docker Compose component brings up the software stacks as they need to be fully functional early in the startup process.
 Then the Kubernetes component takes over and is responsible for deploying workloads to the proper CPU's.